thedatamonk/granicus-case-study/README.md

 ## Key design decisions
 1. The requirement of this problem statement was to build a RAG chatbot with **production-ready architecture and proper scaling**.
 Given this requirement, I immediately decided to structure my business logic into microservices.
 This will help us improve, test and deploy each component independently.
-2. I also wanted to make the building & running this project easier for any other person.
-Hence I used docker and docker compose.
+2. I also wanted to make the building & running of this project easier for any other person.
+Hence I used `docker compose`.
 3. The internal structure of each microservice may appear overkill for the current problem size.
 However, this was done deliberately to demonstrate how the same codebase can scale to a real production system.
 The separation between routing, business logic, and configuration makes it easier to add new features, swap components, and test individual pieces in isolation without refactoring the entire service.
+4. The parsing logic in docparser service (refer to `helpers.py` in `docparser` service) is very specific to the content structure of each file.
+For instance, I noticed that all the text and markdown files have each section separated by `===<SECTION_NAME>===`.
+So to improve retrieval I wrote filetype specific parsing and chunking logic.

 ## Note on submission timeline
 The submission took slightly longer than initially expected.
 This was a deliberate choice.
 Given the breadth of the problem, I chose to prioritize a clean, extensible, and production-oriented design over a rushed implementation.